 \subsection{Multi-Frame Statistics: Coefficient of Variation (CV)}

-This metric was proposed in~\cite{xiao2024realtime} based on minimizing a normalized form of pixel variance between multiple frames, to evaluate the similarity between multiple frames collectively.
+This metric was proposed in~\cite{xiao2024realtime} based on minimizing a normalized form of pixel-wise variance across multiple frames, to evaluate the similarity between all frames collectively.
 The metric is defined for a set $\{I_i\}$ of $n_\mathrm{t}$ images, \ie $i\in\{1,2,..,n_\mathrm{t}\}$ as:

-where $\sigma_\star(x,z)$ is the standard deviation and $|\mu_\star|(x,z)$ is the mean of the absolute pixel magnitudes at at an image location $(x,z)$ across all the given $n_\mathrm{t}$ frames.
+where $\sigma_\star(x,z)$ is the standard deviation and $|\mu_\star|(x,z)$ indicates the mean of the absolute pixel magnitudes at an image location $(x,z)$ across all the given $n_\mathrm{t}$ frames.
 This metric normalizes variance with average intensity to account for larger potential variances at higher magnitudes.
-Multiple frames are required to reliably calculate pixel-wise statistics.